 Taylor, Simon, 2017, ‘Yes, some of the earliest recorded Scottish place-names’, Scottish Place-Name News no. 43 (Autumn), 3–8.

-Taylor, Simon, forthcoming, ‘From kestrels to foul marshes: light on a parish in the Merse c.1200’, in Alasdair Ross tribute volume, ed.
-Richard Oram et al. (Brepols).
+Taylor, Simon, 2023, ‘From kestrels to foul marshes: light on a parish in the Merse c.1200’, in ‘With our Backs to the Ocean’: Land, Lordship, Climate Change, and Environment in the North-West European Past.
+Essays in Memory of Alasdair Ross, ed.
+Richard Oram (Turnhout), 183–204.

 Taylor, Simon, with Gilbert Márkus, 2006, The Place-Names of Fife Vol. 1 (Donington) (PNF 1).